Submitted by Robert Schwarzhaupt on Wed, 03/24/2021 - 11:38 am EDT

 Submitted by Andrea Wilson Vazquez on Wed, 06/30/2021 - 2:03 pm EDT

 Planning for the next school year provides an important time to reflect and revise not only our curriculum, but also our practices, routines and our classroom spaces.

 Submitted by Carol Ramsey on Mon, 06/14/2021 - 10:44 am EDT

-In a previous post, Assessing CS in Your High School, I wrote about how your classroom and school fit into the larger movement to provide CS education for all students nationwide.
+In previous blogs from my series on Assessing CS in Your High School, I wrote about how your classroom and school fit into the larger movement and dove into the first element of equity—

 Submitted by Andrea Wilson Vazquez on Tue, 06/08/2021 - 8:08 pm EDT

 The CAPE Framework, developed by Carol L. Fletcher and Jayce R.

 Submitted by Vanessa Jones on Sat, 06/05/2021 - 3:44 pm EDT

 To continue our courageous conversations about equity, access and inclusion in CS and promote effective dialogue skills check out this resource PAIRS: Effective Dialogue Skills

 Submitted by Amy Harris on Wed, 06/02/2021 - 11:12 am EDT